 Astrobiology is a heavily interdisciplinary field.
 Thus, the UWAB requires students to complete at least three elective or “cognate” credits outside the student’s home department.

 There is no fixed list of cognate courses.
 However, the UWAB program strives to provide up-to-date information about known courses that can satisfy the cognate requirement.
-Ultimately, the student’s choice of cognate credits should be made in consultation with his/her astrobiology advisor.
+Ultimately, the student’s choice of cognate credits should be made in consultation with the astrobiology program administrator.

 Field Work & Professional Development